Outside the Classroom

 Student Competitions and Events

-Additionally, ESTEEM students may be given the opportunity to leave South Bend and attend conferences relevant to their capstone thesis work.
-For example, in 2015, six students travelled to Las Vegas to participate in SAP's tech conference, and in 2016, five students attended the Cleveland Clinic Medical Innovation Summit.
+Additionally, ESTEEM students may be given the opportunity to leave South Bend and attend conferences relevant to their capstone project work.
+For example, in 2018, a student attended the 44th NSBE Conference in Pittsburgh, PA, and in 2019, two students competed at the MIT Sports Analytics Conference with their McCloskey Venture.

-Another "outside the classroom" experience for students are the regular Lunch & Learns that are an integral part of the ESTEEM student's week.
-During each semester, guest speakers are welcomed to the Greenhouse in Innovation Park and have the opportunity to share with students about their industry and career from an innovator or entrepreneurial perspective.
+Another "outside the classroom" experience for students are the guest speaker events that are an integral part of the ESTEEM student's week.
+During each semester, speakers are welcomed to Innovation Park and have the opportunity to share with students about their industry and career from an innovator or entrepreneurial perspective.
 The list is long, but past speakers have included:

 - Dennis Boyle (Partner & Founding Member, IDEO)